RasaHQ/rasa/docs/server.rst

 .. note::

     If you start the server with an NLU-only model, not all the available endpoints can be called.
-Be aware that some endpoint will return a 409 status code, as a trained Rasa Core model is needed to process the request.
+Be aware that some endpoints will return a 409 status code, as a trained Rasa Core model is needed to process the request.